dmrazzy/documentation/docs/setup/deploymentnew/v3-installation/1.2.0.2/on-premises-deployment.md

   * Go to the "Groups" section in Keycloak and create groups with default roles.
   * Navigate to the "Users" section in Keycloak, select a user, and then go to the "Groups" tab.
 From the list of groups, add the user to the required group.

-**Certificates expiry**

-In case you see certificate expiry message while adding users, on **local** cluster run these commands:

 ## 6. MOSIP K8s Cluster setup

 * Pre-requisites:
   * Install all the required tools mentioned in Pre-requisites for PC.
     * kubectl
     * helm